3730 Las Vegas Blvd S, Las Vegas, NV

 In addition, Aria offers more than 15 restaurants serving a variety of cuisines.
 Julian Serrano prepares Spanish-style tapas and small plates ideal for sharing.
 Jean Georges Steakhouse offers quality meats and inventive side dishes.
 Michelin-starred chef Masa Takayama is at the helm of both Bar Masa and Tetsu.
 There are also more casual dining choices including The Buffet at Aria and Aria Café, while the Jean Philippe Pâtisserie is sure to satisfy your sweet tooth.
 Michael Mina's Bardot Brasserie serve fine food (like shellfish and roasted bone marrow) while celebrating the cocktails and café culture of Ernest Hemingway's Paris.
 And chef Shawn McClain is behind a casual pizza eatery called FIVE50 Pizza Bar with handmade pastas and craft beers.
 Carbone is an Italian-American dining experience with waiters (known as "captains") delivering entertaining tableside preparations.

-Nightlife options at Aria include the sophisticated Alibi Cocktail Room.
+Nightlife options at Aria include the sophisticated Alibi Cocktail Room and the ultra-swanky Jewel Nightclub.
 Some other more low-key bars that boast creative cocktails are Lift Bar and Lobby Bar.

 Among Aria's other offerings are the The Spa & Salon and a 215,000-square-foot pool deck.
 Liquid Pool Lounge is also a great spot during the summer for daytime indulgence in a party-like atmosphere.

 Architecturally unique and sustainable in its design, Aria promises impeccable hospitality and personalized service.
 Expansive spaces like a three-story lobby are complemented by the warm, intimate décor elements of reclaimed wood and native stone.